 Mindanao Grid has posted an AACGR of 3.69% for the period 2006-2020.
-Similar to Luzon and Visayas, Mindanao SPD declined by 1.76% or 35MW in 2020.
-ECQ was also implemented in Davao, load center in Mindanao, for some time and was under GCQ by the end of 2020.
-Large DUs in including Davao, Mindanao, recorded decreased demand for the period of April to December in 2020 compared with the level recorded during the same period in 2019.
+Similar to Luzon and Visayas, Mindanao SPD declined by 1.76% or 35MW in ECQ was implemented in Davao, load center in Mindanao, for some time and was under GCQ by the end of 2020.
+Large DUs in Mindanao, including Davao, recorded decreased demand for the period of April to December in 2020 compared with the level recorded during the same period in 2019.